haacked/haacked.com/_posts/2018/2018-03-14-github-vs-pr-features.markdown

 Finally, this update enables developers to quickly switch from a diff view back into the editor.

 When viewing a diff view in Visual Studio, it is a jarring experience for a developer to be _within_ their IDE and not be able to edit (since you can’t edit a diff view).
-This releaseadds a simple way for developers reviewing a diff to jump right back into coding.
+This release adds a simple way for developers reviewing a diff to jump right back into coding.
 All you have to do is press Enter in the file! ([Video here](https://drive.google.com/open?id=1ePiF4FM3hwKejSur1cU7OdjkozLFq83N) for a better view of what this animated gif shows):

 ![Switching from diff to code](https://github-team.s3.amazonaws.com/uploads/general/09853368-78a1-4385-a133-e5177af74391.gif)